-BERKELEY, Calif. and MAINZ, Germany, Jan.
-11, 2022 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
-(NASDAQ:MYNZ) (“Mainz Biomed” or the “Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today that Guido Baechler, Chief Executive Officer, will present at the H.C.
-Wainwright Bioconnect Virtual Conference taking place on January 10-13, 2022.
+BERKELEY, Calif. and MAINZ, Germany, Sept.
+01, 2022 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+(NASDAQ:MYNZ) (“Mainz Biomed” or the “Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today that Bill Caragol, Chief Financial Officer, will present at the H.C.
+Wainwright Annual Global Investment Conference taking place from September 12-14, 2022.

-To access Mainz’s presentation at the H.C.
-Wainwright Bioconnect Virtual Conference, please visit www.hcwevents.com/bioconnect to register for the event.
+To access Mainz’s presentation at the Annual Global Investment Conference, please visit https://hcwevents.com/annualconference/ to register for the event.

 ColoAlert detects colorectal cancer (CRC) via a simple-to-administer test with a sensitivity and specificity nearly as high as the invasive colonoscopy*.
-The test utilizes proprietary methods to analyze cell DNA for specific tumor markers combined with the fecal immunochemistry test (FIT) and is designed to detect tumor DNA and CRC cases in their earliest stages.
-The product is CE-IVD marked (complying with EU safety, health and environmental requirements) and is transitioning to compliance with IVDR.
-The product is commercially available in a selection of countries in the European Union.
+The test utilizes proprietary methods to analyze cell DNA for specific tumor markers combined with the fecal immunochemical test (FIT) and is designed to detect tumor DNA and CRC cases in their earliest stages.
+The product is CE-IVDR marked (complying with EU safety, health and environmental requirements).
+The product is commercially available in a selection of countries in the European Union and in the United Arab Emirates.
 Mainz Biomed currently distributes ColoAlert through a number of clinical affiliates.
 Once approved in the U.S., the Company’s commercial strategy is to establish scalable distribution through a collaborative partner program with regional and national laboratory service providers across the country.

 About Colorectal Cancer